zishuozeng/CLAIRE/README.md

 **(1).
 Run DRFP embeddings**

-Suppose you have the following query reactions to be predicted, saved in a txt file (my_rxn_smiles.txt).
+Suppose you have the three following query reactions to be predicted, saved in a txt file ("my_rxn_smiles.txt").
 Note that multiple reactants and products are seaparated by "."; reactants and products are separated by ">>".

 ```txt